ELGAS Knowledge Hub

 Existing ELGAS Customer?

-Propane gas has a high octane rating, making it a great choice for spark-ignited internal combustion engines.
+Propane has a high octane rating, making it a great choice for spark-ignited internal combustion engines.

 If spilled or released, it presents no threat to the soil, surface water, or groundwater.

-Propane is a co-product of natural gas processing and crude oil refining.
+Propane gas is a co-product of natural gas processing and crude oil refining.

 Its main uses include home heating and stand-alone heaters, outdoor heating for gazebo accessories, hot water, cooking, refrigeration, clothes drying, and powering farm and industrial equipment.